not-things VCV Rack modules

 Logical operators

-A logical operator allows two child ifs to be combined.
+A logical operator allows child ifs to be combined.
 Following logical operators can be used:

 Properties